antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 The **Users** page displays every Microsoft Entra ID account available within the tenant.

+Although user accounts are created in Microsoft Entra ID, they are also visible from the Microsoft Intune Admin Center because both services share the same identity platform.

-From this page it is possible to:
+From this page administrators can review important information including:

-- View user accounts.
+- User accounts
+- Assigned licences
+- Assigned administrative roles
-- Manage licences.
+- Account status
-- Reset passwords.
+- Contact information

-- Review assigned roles.
-- Monitor account information.
+During this repository these users will be used to enrol devices, receive applications and evaluate compliance policies.

-The users created during the Microsoft Entra ID laboratory will be reused throughout this repository.
+No changes are required at this stage because the accounts were prepared during the Microsoft Entra ID laboratory.

 ![Users Overview](screenshots/entra-users-overview.png)